jackdreinhardt/AI-Project-2/src/README.md

 - `b` - belief base `s` - propositional logic sentence in cnf `mode` - type of contraction (*'partial-meet'* (default), *'full-meet'*, *'maxichoice'*)
 - Revises `b` with `s`; remove all beliefs from `b` that entail not `s`, then expand `b` with `s`.

 These functions can be used to formulate all aspects of a belief revision engine.
-Our unit tests are included in the source code and can be run from the command line.
-The working directory must be `src/` and the command to run is `python -m unittest -v`.

 If at any point the belief base needs to be displayed to the command line, python's default `print` function is used.
 Additionally, the BeliefBase class plays nice with the `==` and `!=` operator for easy comparison.

 ### Propositional Logic Symbols
 We used the following symbols to represent propositional logic in our implementation of a belief revision engine: